ADHD in Women - Masterclass

 Understanding the Hormonal Impact on Women's Mental Health

-The day combines evidence-based teaching with real-world clinical insight, covering:
+The day combines evidence-based teaching with real-world clinical expertise, covering:

 -

-How ADHD presents differently in women and girls, including masking, late diagnosis and gendered diagnostic bias
+How ADHD presents differently in women and girls, including masking, late diagnosis and gender-related diagnostic bias

 -